NNTmux/newznab-tmux/README.md

 # SETUP

+ * These scripts were written and tested on Ubuntu 12.10 where bash is located at /bin/bash.
+You may need to create a symlink or edit these script accordingly.

  * Please backup your database first.
 Something like this should do it.

     `mysqldump --opt -u root -p newznab > ~/newznab_backup.sql`